asciidoctor/asciidoctor-tabs/js/README.md

 ## Install

-This package depends on the `asciidoctor` package (>= 2.2.0, < 3.0.0), but does not declare it as a dependency.
+This package depends on the `asciidoctor` package (>= 2.2.0, < 3.0.0), but doesn't declare it as a dependency.
-Therefore, you must install that package when installing this package.
+Therefore, you must install that package when installing this one.

 ```console
 $ npm i asciidoctor @asciidoctor/tabs